Great Day (unfinished film)

 Great Day is an unfinished 1930 American pre-Code musical film, which was to star, in alphabetical order, Johnny Mack Brown, Joan Crawford, John Miljan, Anita Page, Marjorie Rambeau and John Charles Thomas.

+Plot

+No plot due to the unrelease of the film.

+Cast

 Overview

 Great Day began as a Vincent Youmans musical purchased by Metro-Goldwyn-Mayer to be tailored to Joan Crawford's talents.
 The 1929 show had not been a success on Broadway, lasting only twenty-nine performances.
 But several of its songs — with lyrics by Billy Rose and Edward Eliscu — were memorable, including the title tune, another called "Without a Song" and "More Than You Know".
 It was the popularity of the music that encouraged MGM to acquire the rights for the film version.